CANADA STOCKS-TSX falls as lower oil and gold prices weigh

 TORONTO, Jan 13 Canada's main stock index rose on Friday, led by the country's heavyweight banks as U.S. fourth-quarter earnings season kicked off and bond yields rose.

-TORONTO Aug 31 Canada's main stock index fell on Wednesday as lower oil and gold prices weighed on energy and mining stocks, while financial stocks also declined.
+TORONTO Oct 14 Canada's benchmark stock index fell on Friday as lower oil and gold prices weighed on the shares of key resource companies.

 TORONTO, Jan 13 Canada's main stock index rose on Friday, led by the country's heavyweight banks as U.S. fourth-quarter earnings season kicked off and bond yields rose.